 When it comes to memory, then all these GCN cards support GDDR5 memory right from the beginning, and the later generation GCN cards also include support for the HBM and HBM2 memory.
 HBM memory was introduced in the Fiji line of GPUs that include Radeon R9 FURY, Radeon R9 FURY Nano, Radeon R9 FURY X / X2, Radeon Instinct MI8, while the cards that use the more advanced HBM2 memory include Radeon RX Vega 56, Radeon RX Vega 64, Radeon VII, Radeon Instinct MI series cards.

-RDNA or Radeon DNA is the successor of the GCN architecture and includes various improvements and newer instruction set that makes it more efficient than GCN architecture.
-RDNA comes with new computer units and features multilevel cache, improved rendering pipeline, working primitive shaders, updated display controller (Display Stream Compression 1.2a) and include the support for GDDR6 memory.
+RDNA or Radeon DNA is the successor of the GCN architecture and includes various improvements and a newer instruction set that makes it more efficient than GCN architecture.
+RDNA comes with new computer units and features multilevel cache, improved rendering pipeline, working primitive shaders, updated display controller (Display Stream Compression 1.2a) and includes the support for GDDR6 memory.
 RDNA architecture is implemented on the 7nm FinFET manufacturing process on the GPUs.
 RDNA architecture supports the PCIe 4.0 bus interface that almost doubles the bandwidth offered by the PCIe 3.0.

 RDNA vs Navi

 Navi is the codename given to the series of GPUs that are built using the RDNA architecture on the 7nm FinFET manufacturing process.
 Sometimes, Navi and RDNA may be used interchangeably, and you may call the Navi as the architecture too.
 The Radeon RX 5000 series Graphics cards are based on the RDNA architecture and use Navi GPUs.
 Both Radeon RX 5700 XT and Radeon RX 5700 use the same Navi 10 GPU but in different states.
-The RX 5700 use the Navi 10 XL chip and the RX 5700 XT use Navi 10 XT.
+The RX 5700 uses the Navi 10 XL chip and the RX 5700 XT uses Navi 10 XT.

 |GPU||Navi 10, Navi 12 (more to come)|